 Yes – all students will be able to print wirelessly to the College copiers.

-The College will be recommending students use the free online backup solution offered via our Office365 subscription, called OneDrive.
+The College recommends that students use cloud storage offered via our Office365 subscription, called OneDrive.
 This will protect data against laptop loss or hardware failure.
 Assistance and instructions on how to configure is available from the ICT Helpdesk.

 Students are required to bring a fully charged device to school each day and take responsibility to remember to charge it beforehand.
 Students are also required to bring their laptop chargers to school.